Leavenworth substitute teacher removed after making racially charged comment during class

 “There's been ongoing problems with the staff being bullies at the school,” she said.

-The substitute worked for the school district as a before- and after-school site coordinator and most recently as a paraprofessional.
+The Leavenworth mom worked for the school district as a before- and after-school site coordinator and most recently as a paraprofessional.
 Jameila recalls a recent Halloween party in which a student was permitted to wear a costume resembling a white hood worn by members of the KKK.

 “I think we need to take a look at the leadership there and all of the staff and substitutes need to be retrained and learn how to talk to children and remain professional,” Jameila said.